bryanbill/deck/README.md

 ## Known Bugs

-- Currently, not aware of any.
-Open to project improvement suggestions.
+- Creating Tweets is not currently supported due to Twitter's Privacy Policy.
+- We are working on a fix allowing users to post tweet as an "Automated Bot".

 ## Contributing